 What mean to subscribe to an SNS topic?

-But, you might be assuming, “Why would we want to connect the SNS and SQS?”
-We can do a fan-out, where one message is delivered into SNS.
+But you might be assuming, “Why would we want to connect the SNS and SQS?”
+We can do a fan-out, where one message is delivered to SNS.
 Then it is copied and sent to multiple SQS queues because, maybe, we have different groups of backend servers that all retrieve from different queues that need to be warned that that message has come in and they have to process it.

 SNS Message Size Limit